 Here’s another gem from the “manual”,

 “We are not a private militia or private para-military group (sure you are Jeffy, but you know you can’t publicly say that due to Idaho law, right?).
-We are citizens of the several states who are simply exercising our rights, to bear arms and peacefully assemble, to train and network with other patriotic Americans, in order that we might be a “well-regulated militia” if the time ever comes when we are called upon to defend our County, State, Nation and U.S. Constitution “against all enemies, foreign and domestic.”
+We are citizens of the several states who are simply exercising our rights, to bear arms and peacefully assemble, to train and network with other patriotic Americans, in order that we might be a “well-regulated militia” (But Jeffy, you’re part of the “Unorganized Militia” according to the 1903 Dick Act, how can you be “well regulated”?
+The terms, “Well Regulated” and “Unorganized” are mutually exclusive) if the time ever comes when we are called upon to defend our County, State, Nation and U.S. Constitution “against all enemies, foreign and domestic.”

 But JC, doesn’t that openly violate the Title 46 statement of, “except such as are regularly recognized (They are not) and provided for by the laws of the state of Idaho and of the United States, shall associate themselves together as a military company or organization”?
 Well, I guess it does, but it’s not like they’re openly flaunting it on social media….right?
 Oh wait….Uh yeah….